24i/vigour_scratch/README.md

 **LESS boilerplate and styleguide for front end projects.**

-Scratch helps you to make high level front end architecture using `Less` and `HTML5`.
+Scratch helps you to make abstract CSS architecture using `Less`.

 It has semantic code and file structure which helps you write beautiful and modular code.